Asymptotic expansions relating to the distribution of the length of longest increasing subsequences

 Subject to the tameness hypothesis, the main result of the present paper, Thm.~\ref{thm:lengthdistexpan}, gives the asymptotic expansion

-which is uniformly valid when $n,l \to\infty$ while $t_l(n)$ stays bounded.\footnote{This is meant, in fact, when we say that $l$ stays near the mode of the length distribution.} Here, the $F_j^D$ are smooth functions and, for technical reasons that are explained in Section~\ref{sect:hard-to-soft}, the integer $m\geq 0$ cannot be chosen freely but has to be limited to the range $m\leq m_*=100$.
-We conjecture that this restriction is artificial and can be removed.
+which is uniformly valid when $n,l \to\infty$ while $t_l(n)$ stays bounded\footnote{This is meant, in fact, when we say that $l$ stays near the mode of the length distribution.} and the $F_j^D$ are certain smooth functions.